c-frame/physx/README.md

 There are 3 types of supported rigid bodies.
 The type can be set by using the `type` proeprty, but once initialized cannot be changed.

 - `dynamic` objects are objects that will have physics simulated on them.
 The entity's world position, scale, and rotation will be used as the starting condition for the simulation, however once the simulation starts the entity's position and rotation will be replaced each frame with the results of the simulation.
 - `static` objects are objects that cannot move.
-They cab be used to create collidable objects for `dynamic` objects, or for anchor points for joints.
+They can be used to create collidable objects for `dynamic` objects, or for anchor points for joints.
 - `kinematic` objects are objects that can be moved programmatically, but will not be moved by the simulation.
 They can however, interact with and collide with dynamic objects.
 Each frame, the entity's `object3D` will be used to set the position and rotation for the simulation object.

 **Shapes**